zhongpeixiang/zhongpeixiang/README.md

 - 📗 I'm currently working on **conversational AI**, **affective computing**, and **natural language processing**.

-- 😄 Here is the chatbot [echo](https://zhongpeixiang.github.io/demo/) from my PhD research.
+- 😄 Here is the chatbot [echo](https://zhongpeixiang.github.io/demo/) (under maintenance) from my PhD research.
 Do check it out!
 (Note that she is still far from human intelligence 😂)

 - 💬 Check out my [github page](https://zhongpeixiang.github.io) for details.